-The initiative will make sure that children who may have not progressed as well as they could have because of remote and flexible learning in 2020 get the help they need.
+The tutor learning initiative will make sure that children who may have not progressed as well as they could have in 2020 and 2021 get the help they need.
 Support is available for children of all abilities across all year levels.

 The tutors provide targeted teaching to their students.
 This may involve taking part in small group learning in a class setting or outside of regular class.

 Schools select tutors based on their area of expertise and the needs of their students.
-As literacy and numeracy are foundational skills, most schools are focusing on helping children with core literacy and numeracy.
+Numeracy and literacy are foundational skills, so most schools are focusing on helping children with these.

 Your child’s school will manage how best to put the learning support in place.

 Your child’s school will identify if your child needs extra support.

 We have given schools advice on how to identify and assess students who may need extra help.
 This will make sure that children who will benefit most from small group learning are selected to take part.